sago35/tinygo.vim/README.md

 ```
 :TinygoTarget               open a list of targets.
-:TinygoTarget [target]      vim-lsp will be restarted with that target setting
+:TinygoTarget [target]      LSP-server will be restarted with that target setting
+:TinygoTarget -             stop integration
 ```

 ## Support